 (b) not more than 28 days after the date on which the authorisation expires,

-the Board may renew the authorisation for a further prescribed period.
+the Commissioner may renew the authorisation for a further prescribed period.

 (3a) The renewal of an authorisation shall take effect on the day immediately succeeding the day on which the authorisation would have expired had it not been renewed or shall be taken for all purposes to have taken effect on the day immediately succeeding the day on which the previous authorisation expired, as the case requires.

-(3b) Without limiting the application of section 18 and subsection (5) of this section, the Board shall not renew an authorisation unless the applicant satisfies the requirements of section 15, 16, 17 or 17B, as the case requires.
+(3b) Without limiting the application of section 18 and subsection (5) of this section, the Commissioner shall not renew an authorisation unless the applicant satisfies the requirements of section 15, 16, 17 or 17B, as the case requires.

 (4) Subject to subsection (3a), an authorisation shall cease to be valid and effectual for the purposes of this Act —